 in the middle of a stream…..
 Visualize it

-In the center of Woodstock I’d turn right onto Route 12 and head north out of town.
-It was on Route 12 that I found my cadence, a cadence resembling settling into the natural rhythm of breathing during my daily 40 minute MUSE mindfulness sessions. it was on Route 12 that I first experienced Bicycling into Mindfulness.
+In the center of Woodstock Vt.
+I’d turn right onto Route 12 and head north out of town.
+It was on Route 12 that I found my cadence, a cadence resembling settling into the natural rhythm of breathing during my daily 40 minute MUSE mindfulness sessions. it was on Route 12 that I first experienced Bicycling into Mindfulness and became convinced that cycling was the best exercise for mindfulness.

-My bike route took me past Mt.
-Tom and the cut off to Suicide 6, both were ski areas where I spent countless hours in my early teens.
+My bike route took me past the former Mt.
+Tom ski area and the cut off to Suicide 6, both were ski areas where I spent countless hours in my early teens skiing for hours and hours.
 Mt.
 Tom is now closed for skiing but is crisscrossed with hiking trails.

 Once I reached my turn around point I’d spin around and speed as fast as possible back down toward town.
-The downhill part of the ride was glorious and while I didn’t need to pedal for much of it I nevertheless continued my cadence all the while watching the world pass by in a blur of focused awareness while bicycling into mindfulness.
+The downhill part of the ride was glorious and while I didn’t need to pedal for much of it I nevertheless continued my cadence all the while watching the world pass by in a blur of focused awareness while maintaining a high speed push and lift cadence continuing my bicycling into mindfulness.

 Push and Lift, Push and Lift, In and Out, In and Out.
-The pedaling and breathing anchoring my mind in a serenity where the stream of thoughts, judgments and assumptions melted away.
+The pedaling and breathing anchoring my mind in serenity where the stream of thoughts, judgments and assumptions ceased to exist, for a while at least.

 Push and Lift – – – – – – In and Out,